 Note: Title IX of the Education Amendments of 1972 requires the prohibition of sex and gender discrimination.
-Questions about Title IX should be referred to the Title IX Coordinator, Ms. Robin Nelson-Bailey, Director of Employment and Employee Relations and Title IX Coordinator, in the Office of Human Resources.
-She may be reached by phone: 781-736-4463 by email: rnelsonbailey@brandeis.edu, or at her office: Bernstein-Marcus Administration Building, Room 108.
+Questions about Title IX should be referred to the Acting Title IX Coordinator, Elizabeth Herriott Tierney, Director, Labor Relations, and Complicance.
+She may be reached by phone: 781-736-4456, by email: etierney@brandeis.edu, or at her office: Bernstein-Marcus Administration Building, Room 108.